 However, the day you start to run out of space on a partition, you might not be able to expand it because of the partition that might be behind it.

 To fix the problem, you will need to slice your virtual machine's virtual hard drive (or in other words, move each partition to a new virtual hard drive so you can easily expand them later).

-The latest version available for this converter is version 6.2.0 and this is only compatible with VMware Workstation 15.0.0 and earlier.
+Note : the last version available for this converter was version 6.2.0 at the time of writing this tutorial and it's only compatible with VMware Workstation 15.0.0 and earlier.

 For this tutorial, we therefore used VMware vCenter Converter Standalone 6.2.0 and VMware Workstation Pro 15.0.0.

 For this tutorial, we used a virtual machine on Windows 10 with a single virtual hard drive.